EdgyGuy19/IMAGI/README.md

    # To customize teacher analysis format
    nano AI_api/teacher.txt
    ```
-3. When editing, follow these guidelines:
+3. When editing, follow these strict guidelines:
    - Preserve the `{}` placeholders (they insert task descriptions, code, and test results)
-   - For student.txt, maintain the "Improvements:" section with checkbox format
+   - DO NOT change the output format structure (especially the "Improvements:" section with checkboxes)
+   - You may adjust tone, wording, or guidance details, but not the structural format
    - Test your changes with a small batch of submissions first

 4. To switch between student and teacher prompts: